 The Immigration Health Surcharge (IHS) was introduced by the Home Office on 6th April 2015.
 People (non-EEA) coming to the UK for more than six months have to pay this health surcharge as a part of their immigration application towards the National Health Service (healthcare in the UK).

-Offshore applicants will have to pay the health surcharge if they are applying for a visa for a period of longer than six months, and onshore applicant will have to pay the health charge for any length of visa.
+Offshore or entry clearance applicants will have to pay the health surcharge if they are applying for a visa for a period of longer than six months, and onshore applicant will have to pay the health charge for any length of visa.

-Applicants will have to pay £150 per year as a student or £200 per year for all other visa and immigration applications.
+Applicants will have to pay £300 per year as a student or £400 per year for all other visa and immigration applications including UK Partner visa or Spouse visa.
 Dependants will usually need to pay the same amount as the main applicant.
 The exact amount they have to pay depends on how much leave they are granted.
 They can calculate how much they will have to pay before you apply.
 If the period of grant applied for is less than 6 months, then half of the yearly amount to be paid and if the period of grant applied for is more than 6 months, then whole year amount is to be paid.

 Visa application will not be granted if applicants do not pay the healthcare surcharge or application will be delayed if the right amount is not paid.